genropy/genropy_saved/docs/genro/miscellaneous/th.rst

 Introduction
 ============

-    The tableHandler is the Genro way to handle data visualization and data entry [#]_.
+    The tableHandler is the Genro way to handle data visualization and data entry.

     The tableHandler is structured in two main classes: